Dudley Glass

 Dudley Jack Glass (24 September 1899 – 29 November 1981) was an Australian-born composer, pianist and writer.
 He is best known for composing musicals and light operas, including The Beloved Vagabond and The Toymaker of Nuremberg.

+Glass was born in Melbourne Street, North Adelaide, a son of Phillip Glass (c.
+1878 – June 1966) of Adelaide, manager of Barnet Glass Rubber Company and local manager of Dunlop Rubber after its takeover.
+His mother, Jean Glass, née Barnett, was a classically trained musician.